ldong/cs3210/project1/README.md

 1. A unique sequence of symbols (`.` for "dit" and `-` for "dah") that represents a character (letter or numeral) are delimited by a single space ` `.

-2. The letters of a word are separated by a vertical bar `|`.
+2. The letters of a word are separated by a vertical bar `|` or a forward slash `/`.

 3. Construct the Morse code tree based on wiki international morse code